fwrock/interscsimulator/sim-diasca/doc/technical-manual/building-blocks/SimDiasca-building-blocks-english.rst

 Data Exchanger
 ==============

-The *Data Exchanger* is a distributed simulation service which allows to share conveniently and efficiently data among all actors, even if the data sets are large and the actors numerous.
+The *Data Exchanger* is a distributed simulation service that allows to share conveniently and efficiently data among all actors, even if the data sets are large and the actors numerous.

 Objectives
 ----------

-More precisely, the data-exchanger has two technical purposes:
+More precisely, the data-exchanger fulfills two technical purposes:

- - to allow for a more efficient, yet safe, sharing of data, based on an automatic distribution which allows all read requests (potentially very numerous) to be performed locally only (i.e. directly on the computing node on which each reading actor is running, thus with very low overhead)
+- to allow for a more efficient, yet safe, sharing of data, based on an automatic distribution that allows all read requests (potentially very numerous) to be performed locally only (i.e. directly on the computing node on which each reading actor is running - thus with very low overhead)

 - to provide a way of propagating data conveniently and as quickly as possible in simulation time, latency-wise: an update made at tick T will be visible to all readers during the full T+1 tick, right from its start, and thus can then be accessed with zero-latency, through any number of direct reading messages per actor (without having to be synchronized thanks to actor messages that would be reordered and executed later); actor-wise, this allows to perform series of any number of (potentially conditional) read requests during the same tick, with potentially arbitrarily complex read patterns, at virtually no performance cost nor developing effort

 Each data that is shared according to following conventions: